tarmolov/tarmolov.github.com/_drafts/bem-calendar.md

 In [the official page](https://github.com/bem/bem-core/) we can read follow definition:
 > bem-core is a base library for web interface development.
 It provides the minimal stack for coding client-side JavaScript and templating.

-bem-core uses [specific module system](https://github.com/ymaps/modules) which still has not name; so I called it just YMaps Module System.
+bem-core uses [specific module system](https://github.com/ymaps/modules) which still has not name; so I called it just YMaps Module System (YMS).
 It solves problems such as asynchronous require and provide which cannot provide AMD and CommonJS approaches.
 It is a pretty good modules system and I strongly recommend you to try it in your new project.

 Also bem-core provides a lot of useful modules (and the module system itself) but I has included this library for the i-bem.
 It is a helper for creating BEM blocks in declarative way.
 I am ashamed to admit that we have not good documentation for i-bem in English (but I hope situation will change).
 I will show you an example later.